Mingyang0018/EPP/README_EN.md

-# Introduction
+# EPP Introduction

 This repository contains the code and dataset for the paper "A general deep learning model for predicting small molecule products of enzymatic reactions".

-The EPP model can directly predict the enzyme catalytic products based on enzyme sequences and substrates, as shown below:
+EPP is a deep-learning model, can directly predict the enzyme catalytic products based on enzyme sequences and substrates, as shown below:

 ![img](figures/fig00.png)

-The architecture of the EPP model is as follows:
+The architecture of EPP model is as follows:

 ![img](figures/fig01.png)